Frank Andrasik, Ph.D., Chair

-Career options within the field; clarification of and post baccalaureate goals.
+Career options within the field; clarification of requirements necessary to achieve post baccalaureate goals.
 Students will complete a personal plan that specifies long-term goals and how to achieve those goals.
-PREREQUISITE: PSYC 1030.
+Required of all majors.

 PSYC 3010 - Research and Statistics I (4)

-Interpretation, design and conduct of psychological research and statistical methods used to analyze resulting data with emphasis on non-experimental methods, descriptive statistics and correlational methods.
-Three lecture hours, two laboratory hours per week.
-PREREQUISITE: PSYC 1030 and MATH 1530 with a minimum grade of C or permission of instructor.
+Interpretation, design, and conduct of psychological research and statistical methods used to analyze resulting data with emphasis on non-experimental methods, descriptive statistics and correlational methods.
+Three lecture hours, one laboratory hour per week.
+PREREQUISITE: PSYC 1030 and a minimum grade of C- in MATH 1100 or MATH 1420 or MATH 1710, or a minimum ALEKS score of 46, or permission of instructor.

 PSYC 3020 - Research and Statistics II (4)

-Interpretation, design and conduct of psychological research and statistical methods used to analyze resulting data with emphasis on experimental methods, inferential statistics and advanced correlational methods.
-Three lecture hours, two laboratory hours per week.
+Interpretation, design, and conduct of psychological research and statistical methods used to analyze resulting data with emphasis on experimental methods, inferential statistics and advanced correlational methods.
+Three lecture hours, one laboratory hour per week.
 PREREQUISITE: PSYC 1030, PSYC 3010.

 PSYC 3101 - Psychology of Personality (3)